 Dr. Regel González Usach

-Dr. Regel González Usach is an associated researcher at the Universitat Politècnica de València (UPV), at the Real-Time Systems & Applications Laboratory.
-She has participated in 5G-related European H2020 Innovation projects such as EVOLVED-5G and 5GENESIS
+Regel González Usach is an associated professor at the Universitat Politècnica de València (UPV).
+She has participated in 5G-related European Innovation projects such as EVOLVED-5G and 5GENESIS

 Prof. Carlos Palau

 Carlos Palau is a full professor at the Universitat Politècnica de València (UPV).
-He has more than 20 years of experience in the area of Networking,and has coordinated and participated in numerous research projects.
 He is the coordinator of the Skills2Scale project, devoted to 5G and Beyond 5G Education and Entrepreneurship.

 Dr. Alex Fornes